Lyme Science Blog

 • Psychomotor slowing

-Repeat MRI demonstrated additional ischemic lesions involving the left ACA and MCA territories.
+Thirteen months after his initial stroke, brain MRI demonstrated additional acute ischemic lesions involving the anterior cerebral artery and middle cerebral artery territories.

-The patient was treated with a one-month course of doxycycline.
+The patient was treated with one month of doxycycline.

 “The patient experienced no further stroke after four weeks of doxycycline treatment.”

-He later recalled a tick bite two years before the first stroke, accompanied by an erythema migrans rash.
+Only after treatment did the patient recall sustaining a tick bite approximately two years before his first stroke, accompanied by an erythema migrans rash.
+He had never developed Lyme arthritis or significant musculoskeletal pain.

 Dr. Daniel Cameron, MD, MPH